Stripe Setup

 Production Webhooks

-When going to production, you will need to configure the webhook endpoint in the Stripe Dashboard:
+For production, configure the webhook endpoint in Stripe Dashboard:

 1. In Stripe Dashboard, navigate to DevelopersWebhooks